Paris remains on flood alert as Seine rises

 "Two floodings of the Seine river in less than two years -- we have to change, we have to change the way we build this city," Brossel said.
 "We have to understand that climatic change is not a word, it's a reality."

 Upstream of Paris, water levels in the Marne -- the river that joins the Seine as it enters the city -- continue slowly to creep higher, Paris police said.
-Downstream of the French capital, the Seine continues to rise, and levels are higher than in 2016.
+Downstream of the French capital, the Seine still is rising, and levels are higher than in 2016.

-Altogether, the rising water levels have affected 240 municipalities, and 1,000 people have been evacuated from their homes, police said.
-Patients have also been moved from two hospitals.
+Police said that as of 6 a.m.
+Saturday, 1,000 people had been evacuated and 1,200 properties were without power.
+The patients of two hospitals were transferred to other facilities as a precaution.

 The town of Condé-Sainte-Libiaire is among those affected, with roads turned into rivers and homes left almost submerged.